B612-Asteroid-Institute/b612-asteroid-institute.github.io/README.md

 # ADAM website

-Website for the ADAM Platform (Asteroid Discovery, Analysis, Mapping)
+Website for the ADAM Platform (Asteroid Discovery Analysis Mapping)

 ADAM's goal is to help build a map of the Solar System that makes it easy to share, organize, calculate, visualize, and understand trajectories and location information for space.